Pediatric Ear Infections

 Ear drainage with tubes is uncommon, and its appearance usually means an ear infection is present.
 Pain, fever, and irritability are usually not seen with ear infections with tympanostomy tubes.
 Antibiotic ear drops are often all that is required to control ear drainage.

-How involved is having tympanostomy tubes placed?
+How involved are ear tubes placed?